 We have yet to come across any brush sharing data for the USA.
-However, in the United Kingdom, as part of National Smile Month in June 2019, the Oral Health Foundation published some teeth brushing statistics about people sharing toothbrushes.
+However, in the United Kingdom, as part of National Smile Month, the Oral Health Foundation published some teeth brushing statistics about people sharing toothbrushes.

 - 26% (one in four) Brits are willing to share their toothbrush with others.

 - 32% of men compared to 20% of women are prepared to let someone else borrow their toothbrush.

 - 55% of young adults will share a toothbrush compared to compared to their parents, 30%, their grandparents 13%.